shotah/esp-to-phone/README.md

 - **User Experience Focus**: Polished UI/UX on both device and mobile app
 - **Security Awareness**: Documented security considerations and improvement roadmap

-The system demonstrates real-time communication between ESP32 and Android device, making it ideal for showcasing wearable AI companion concepts to stakeholders, investors, or development teams.
+The system demonstrates real-time BLE communication between ESP32 and Android device, making it ideal for showcasing touch interface and mobile connectivity concepts to stakeholders, investors, or development teams.

 **Note**: This focuses on communication flow and user experience.
 AI backend integration can be added as the next development phase.

 ## Original Requirements

-Wearable AI Assistant Companion Device
+Touch Interface Communication Device
-Design and implement a wearable companion device (using Arduino/ESP32 or similar microcontroller with a small display) that acts as a simple interface to an AI assistant.
+Design and implement a physical touch device (using Arduino/ESP32 or similar microcontroller with a small display) that communicates with a mobile application.

 Requirements:
 The device should have a screen that can display surface messages (e.g., short AI assistant prompts, notifications, or mock responses).